Amazon Marketplace

 BOL is a shipping document that records the shipment of goods and defines responsibility.
 For Amazon shipments, the BOL is created by the carrier and is required for tracking and billing.
 A correct BOL is important for FBA shipments.

-Open term pageBOLO
+Open glossary pageBOLO

 Buy On the Lookout - Schnäppchenjäger